aadilmallick/my-notes-docusaurus/docs/js-frameworks/04-database-frameworks.md

 - `npx drizzle-kit push`: does everything at once
 - `npx drizzle-kit generate`: generates the migrations
 - `npx drizzle-kit migrate`: applies the migrations
+- `npx drizzle-kit studio`: see your DB in a studio dashboard

 **schema**
 ****